Loyalty programs

 Below is the list of promotions and groups:

-Each promotion has a quick actions menu, which can be used to:
+For created promotions, a quick actions menu is available, which can be used to:

 Group management